Robert Gupta Between music and medicine

 Vincent Moon and Naná Vasconcelos Hidden music rituals around the world

-Vincent Moon travels the world with a backpack and a camera, filming astonishing music and ritual the world rarely sees — from a powerful Sufi ritual in Chechnya to an ayahuasca journey in Peru.
-He hopes his films can help people see their own cultures in a new way, to make young people say: "Whoa, my grandfather is as cool as Beyoncé."
-Followed by a mesmerizing performance by jazz icon Naná Vasconcelos.
+French filmmaker Vincent Moon travels the world with just a backpack, a laptop and a camera.
+He’s filmed Arcade Fire in an elevator and Bon Iver in an apartment kitchen – and single-shot films of a Sufi ritual in Chechnya and an ayahuasca journey in Peru.
+In this talk, he explains how film and music can help people see their own cultures in a new way.
+Followed by a performance by jazz icon Naná Vasconcelos.